florindra/florindra.github.io/_posts/2015-05-09-pendakian-gunung-gede-via-gunung-putri-part-2.md

 image:
   feature: 2015-05-09-pendakian-gunung-gede-via-gunung-putri-part-2/featured.jpg
 published: true
+quote: "In the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.
+(Jack Kerouac)"
 ---

-> "In the end, you won’t remember the time you spent working in the office or mowing your lawn.
-Climb that goddamn mountain." - Jack Kerouac

 Melanjutkan cerita di [part 1]({{site.url}}/pendakian-gunung-gede-via-gunung-putri-part-1/), sekarang kita mulai perjalanan sebenarnya.